 When Rio de Janeiro was still Brazil's capital, the president lived in Palácio do Catete in the Catete neighborhood.
 Many historical events happened here, including the declaration of war against the German Empire in 1917 and the Axis in 1942.
 It's a visit rife with drama, from beautiful inlaid palace floors made with indigenous hardwoods, to the romantic English park outside, to the tragic bedroom where President Getúlio Vargas committed suicide with a shot to the heart in 1954.

 Not every garden visit was outdoors.
 In preparation for my Amazon journey, I went to the Copacabana Palace Spa for a botany lesson for my skin.
 Their Amazônia treatment is 90 minutes of exfoliation, mask, and hydration with clay and oils from Amazon plants like guaraná, cupuaçu and ucuuba butter, a rich source of vitamin C. A week later, I was still glowing from the botanical treatment (and the caipirinha at the Copacabana Palace Lounge).

 PLAN YOUR TRIP

 FLY: Delta flies direct from Atlanta to Galeao-Antonio Carlos Jobim International Airport (GIG), just north of the city.

 WHERE TO STAY

-Arena Hotel Ipanema a new eco friendly resort opened in December 2015 has great views of Ipanema Beach and helped restore Rio's landmark park, Garota de Ipanema.
+Arena Hotel Ipanema, an eco friendly resort, has great views of Ipanema Beach and helped restore Rio's landmark park, Garota de Ipanema.